 Because I also started to write texts that were not strictly biographical and this became too much to weave through the rest of the website, I decided to make a separate Farwerck website in the summer of 2019.
 This way it became easier to present the information.

 To write this website I try to read as much of the man as possible.
 Much of what he wrote is hard to find and I keeping finding new places where he published.
-(I asume I’ll have found most of it by now.)
+(I assume I’ll have found most of it by now, but there are still publications that I know of, but which I don’t possess yet.)
 This made a list with publications which was getting much bigger than any bibliography of Farwerck that I know, so there is also a bibliography here.
 Also I have been combing through newspaper archives, the world wide web and other sources of information.
 The result is the most extensive biography available so far (as far as I know), but still very limited.
 There just is not a whole lot of information of the man and I have not tried to use ‘official’ sources such as family.

 You often see the surname spelled Frans, but Franz is correct.
-During the war the spelling Fahrwerck is sometimes used.
+During the war the spelling Fahrwerck is sometimes used for his last name.